MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-undo-assembly-posting.md

 ---
-title: How to Undo Assembly Posting
+title: How to Undo Assembly Posting | Microsoft Docs
-description: Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected.
+description: Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected, or because it should not have been posted in the first place and must be rolled back.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
-ms.date: 06/14/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 48c454084e850b5dedf58c499263258c0ae8294c
+ms.openlocfilehash: 450a52ee07579d7bf8f5b7456f44a2acb5af8920
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6435360"
+ms.locfileid: "3187308"
 ---
 # <a name="undo-assembly-posting"></a>Undo Assembly Posting
 Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected, or because it should not have been posted in the first place and must be rolled back.